Villa Pesqueira

-Villa Pesqueira Municipality is a town, and the surrounding municipality of the same name, in the central region of the Mexican state of Sonora.
+Villa Pesqueira is a town, and the surrounding municipality of the same name, in the central region of the Mexican state of Sonora.

 Municipal seat

 It was founded in 1629 by the missionary Martín de Azpilcueta as (San José de) Mátapa.
 The State Congress ordered the change to its current name, at the inhabitants' request, on 11 February 1867.

-Creation
+History

-The municipality was created on 11 December 1930, with the division of its territory from the adjacent municipality of Ures Municipality.
+The municipality was created on 11 December 1930, with the division of its territory from the adjacent municipality of Ures.

 Area

 The municipal area is 1,834.13 km2.

 Population

 The population was 1,590, of whom 96% lived in the urban area.

 Economy

 The main economic activities are cattle raising (18,000 head in 2005), subsistence farming, and mining.